fifaak/cedt-i2cedt-final-proj/backend/README.md

 # Backend - Fortune Chat (Express + Mongo + Typhoon)

-This service exposes a chat backend with conversation history stored in MongoDB and responses generated via Typhoon.
+This service exposes a chat and fortune backend with conversation history stored in MongoDB and responses generated via Typhoon.

 ## Tech stack (server only)